Community-based Language Support

 Contains files for messages that are sent by YouTrack.

-To localize these files, translate all of the meaningful texts except the tags.
+To localize these files, translate all the meaningful texts except the tags.
 Also, you should translate the attributes of the tags that are used in the user interface, for example, the content of the

 The Community-based Localization for YouTrack & Hub project supports a handful of languages that were requested by YouTrack users.
 If you'd like to add support for another language, take one of the following actions: